Pharmacology & Experimental Therapeutics

 Students supported by the training grant are expected to satisfy the requirements of the program and will be identified as trainees in Biomolecular Pharmacology throughout the duration of their graduate training regardless of sources of support in terminal years.

-The course requirements for MA candidates are 16 credits of formal coursework including Molecular Neurobiology and Pharmacology I and II, Current Topics in the Pharmacological Sciences, and one additional 2-credit advanced course (800-level) in Pharmacology.
-The Graduate Education Committee will consider written requests from students to substitute or place out of courses.
+In exceptional cases, students are accepted into an MA degree program.
+The course requirements for MA candidates are 16 credits of formal coursework including Molecular and Translational Pharmacology, Molecular Neurobiology and Pharmacology, Current Topics in the Pharmacological Sciences, and one additional 2-credit advanced course (800-level) in Pharmacology.
 In addition, students are required to attend departmental seminars.

 After satisfactorily completing the first-year curriculum with a GPA of B (3.0) or higher, an MA candidate can, with the approval of the advisor, the Graduate Education Committee, and the Department Chairman request a transfer into the PhD program by submitting a petition to the Division of Graduate Medical Sciences.